mnimno/Airbnb-data-analyst123/README.md

 # Airbnb-data-analyst123
-Analyzing the data of Airbnb guests and hosts.
+Analyzing the data of hosts and discovering the booking trends.